digimori/CottageDelights/README.md

 pip3 install boto3
 pip3 install django-storages
 ```

+- Remove "DISABLE_COLLECT_STATIC" variable from your environment and config vars
+- Push all code to Github and Heroku

 The settings.py file should already contain the correct parameters if you have cloned the repository successfully.